goyalankit/blog/posts/_posts/2018-05-19-what-is-vxlan.markdown

 Firstly, in order to provide a separation accross physical network, we need an underlay network.
 The requirement from underlay network (UDP) is that it should have ip connectivity between two networks.
 Note that the UDP port [4789](//www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml?search=4789) is reserved for VXLAN.

 Secondly, in order to provide separation within the same physical network, we need something similar to VLAN to identify the two logically different but numerically same IP subnets.
 This is where VNI (VXLAN network identifier) from VXLAN header is used.
-Similar, to VID of VLAN.
+Similar to VID of VLAN.

 A VXLAN transmission looks something like this: